Hide mobile menu

-What’s the difference between an interest rate and comparison rate in a nutshell?
+What’s the difference between an interest rate and a comparison rate in a nutshell?

 An interest rate is charged by a bank and is the cost to borrow money.
 A comparison rate includes the interest rate plus certain fees specific to the actual loan product.